DamianSkrzypczak/order/README.md

     - ability to divide tasks into file-based, aliased namespaces
     - support for parent task checksum validation
     - optional separation between definition and implementation
-    - compliation of whole inheritance tree to single file
+    - compilation of whole inheritance tree to single file

 See [ROADMAP](https://damianskrzypczak.github.io/order/roadmap/) for more details on feature development progress.